brownag/rgeedim/README.md

 ## Example: LiDAR Slope Map

+This example demonstrates how to access 1-meter LiDAR data from the USGS 3D Elevation Program (3DEP).

+There are other methods to derive an area of interest from existing spatial data sources, here we use `gd_region()` on a SpatVector object and pass resulting object to several functions that require a processing extent.

+LiDAR data are not available everywhere, and are generally available as collections of (tiled) layers.
+Therefore we use `gd_search()` to narrow down the options.
+The small sample extent covers only one tile.
-This example demonstrates how to access the 1m LiDAR data from USGS.
-A key step in this process is the use of `gd_composite()` to resample the component images prior to download.
+Additional filters on date and data quality are also possible with `gd_search()`.
+A key step in this process is the use of `gd_composite()` to resample the component images of interest from the collection on the server-side.

 ``` r
 library(rgeedim)